 Sometimes we just LAND.

-Like the pumpkins, life can cause us to be tossed about, scattered without expectation, and we still come out blooming and growing and spreading gifts in places we did not expect.
+Like pumpkins, life can cause us to be tossed about, scattered our plans without expectation.
+We can still come out blooming and growing and spreading gifts in places we did not expect.

 Pause and think about that.

-Sometimes we are PLANTED.
+Sometimes we get PLANTED.
 Arriving where we expect to be and we do the work of blooming and growing.
 And when the season is over, we show our beautiful glory.